xjmusic/xjmusic/README.md

     tail -f log/worker/*

+You'll need to install the Postgresql client `psql` version 12, e.g. `postgresql-client-12` (ubuntu linux)

 After logging in via Google, there will be a user created for you.
 It will have an `id`, for example 21.
-To grant the `admin` user role, you'll connect directly to the database on `mysql01xj1` using the port forwarding from local port 3300 (to Docker Mysql container port 3306):
+To grant the `admin` user role, you'll connect directly to the database on `postgres01xj1` using the port forwarding from local port 5400 (to Docker Postgres container port 5432):

-    mysql -uroot -P 3300 xj
+    psql -h localhost -p 5400 -u root

-Even better than ^^^, there's a convenience script to easily connect to the MySQL database in the Docker container.
+Even better than ^^^, there's a convenience script to easily connect to the Postgres database in the Docker container.

-    bin/mysql/connect
+    bin/sql/connect

-And inside mysql shell, for example to impersonate user #1 (after being auto-logged-in as new user #21):
+And inside psql shell, for example to impersonate user #1 (after being auto-logged-in as new user #21):

     use xj;
     update user_auth set user_id=1 where user_id=21;

 There's a convenience script to instantly perform the above operation:

-    bin/mysql/user_auth
+    bin/sql/user_auth

 Only between major platform configuration changes (e.g. to **.nginx/locations.conf**), it may be necessary to force Docker to rebuild the container using `--build`:

     docker-compose up -d --build

-There is a MySQL dump of a complete example database, for quickly bootstrapping a dev environment.
-These files are located in `/.mysql/dump/*`:
+There is a Postgresql dump of a complete example database, for quickly bootstrapping a dev environment.
+These files are located in `/.sqldump/*`:

-Load the example database into `mysql01xj1` using the port forwarding from local port 3300 (to Docker Mysql container port 3306).
+Load the example database into `postgres01xj1` using the port forwarding from local port 5400 (to Docker Postgres container port 5432).
 There's a convenience script to do this:

-    bin/mysql/reset/all_local
+    bin/sql/reset/all_local

-The `/.mysql/dump/*` files can be quickly updated from the current dev database with this script:
+The `/.sqldump/*` files can be quickly updated from the current dev database with this script:

-    bin/mysql/dump/all_local
+    bin/sql/dump/all_local

-It is NOT necessary to have any local MySQL server running.
-The build process will use your Docker `mysql01xj1`, or more specifically (for cross-platform compatibility) it will use port 3300 which Docker maps to `mysql01xj1` port 3306, for Maven to use during the build process.
+It is NOT necessary to have any local Postgres server running.
+The build process will use your Docker `postgres01xj1`, or more specifically (for cross-platform compatibility) it will use port 5400 which Docker maps to `postgres01xj1` port 5432, for Maven to use during the build process.

-Connect to the Docker `mysql01xj1` server:
+Connect to the Docker `postgres01xj1` server:

-    bin/mysql/connect
+    bin/sql/connect

-You will need to create two databases in your local MySQL server, `xj` and `xj_test`:
+You will need to create two databases in your local Postgres server, `xj_dev` and `xj_test`:

-    create database xj;
+    of database xj_dev;
-    create database xj_test;
+    of database xj_test;

 *note that the latest codebase may run migrations on top of that ^^^, and of course it had better pass checksum ;)*